How to make your own custom brushes in GIMP

 To give your new brush a name, replace the "untitled" text at the top with your preferred name.

-Below the preview are a set of parameters to customize the design of the brush.
+Below the preview is a set of parameters to customize the design of the brush.

 - Shape - You can choose between a circle (default), square, or diamond.